anhtuank7c/reactnative-advanced/README.md

 ### Android:

-* 1) Create a new Activity
+* Create a new Activity

-* 2) Write a Native Module
+* Write a Native Module

-* 3) Register native module to MainApplication
+* Register native module to MainApplication

-* 4) Write ReactMethod which start Activity we created earlier
+* Write ReactMethod which start Activity we created earlier

-* 5) Finish current activity to go back to React Native
+* Finish current activity to go back to React Native

 ### iOS:

-* 1) Create a new UIViewController
+* Create a new UIViewController

-* 2) Modify AppDelegate to use UINavigationController
+* Modify AppDelegate to use UINavigationController

-* 3) Write native module
+* Write native module

-* 4) write ReactMethod which use the navigator to pushViewController
+* Write ReactMethod which use the navigator to pushViewController

-* 5) Pop navigator to go back to React Native
+* Pop navigator to go back to React Native

 Github: https://github.com/anhtuank7c/reactnative-advanced